 In 2016, Cori and her husband co-founded Montage Bible Church located in Kenmore, WA.
-She established the foundations of the Worship Arts ministry as founding Worship Arts Director and continues to function as Creative Artistic Director and serve on the advisory board.
+She established the foundations of the Worship Arts ministry as founding Worship Arts Director.

 In 2018, Cori released her first solo classical piano album, Commonplace Beauty, an eclectic and innovative collection of works for solo piano by Rachmaninoff, Chopin, Schumann, Ives, Bernstein & Ginastera.